Keyboards

 What Reviewers Say

-"8000Hz polling rate maintained in wireless 2.4GHz mode"
+"8000Hz polling rate maintained in both wired and wireless 2.4GHz modes"

 "Wireless performance nearly matches wired responsiveness"